 Scholarships will also be very useful in assisting you with your funding.
 You should first check with your specific program to see if there are any scholarships offered by them.
-You may also want to check with the Study Abroad Office to see if you are eligible for any of their in office scholarships.
-The Study Abroad Office offers Scholarship Workshops once every semester, be sure to check at the office to find out more information on the next workshop.
-You may be interested in the following scholarships listed below for you.
+You may also want to check with the Study Abroad Office to see if you are eligible for any of their in-office scholarships.
+You may be interested in the following scholarships listed below.
 Be sure to begin the application process well in advanced and check all websites for deadlines.
 It is common for application materials to be due 6 months or more ahead of your program start date.

 - Bridging Scholarships for Study in Japan – Awards 100 scholarships annually to assist students with the travel and living expenses they will incur while studying abroad in Japan.

 - Critical Language Scholarships for Intensive Summer Institutes – A 7-11 week program designed to increase the number of Americans who are able to speak "critical foreign languages."
 All costs (except passport fees) are paid.

 - Freeman-ASIA – Freeman Awards for Study in Asia (Freeman-ASIA) provides scholarships for U.S. undergraduate students with demonstrated financial need to study abroad in East or Southeast Asia.

 - Fulbright – Program offers opportunities for recent graduates, postgraduate candidates, and developing professionals and artists to conduct career-launching study and research abroad.